The Beer Bread That's Baking Hope in South Africa

 When Barrett’s Ridge joined hands with True Origin, it was more than a business move.
 It was a meeting of values.
 Both partners champion fair trade, ethical production, and meaningful support for small producers.

-True Origin has helped Barrett’s Ridge navigate the challenges of scaling while staying true to the heart of their mission.
+True Origin, through its charitable arm True Origin Partnerships, has helped Barrett’s Ridge navigate the challenges of scaling while staying true to the heart of their mission.
 During one of South Africa’s worst periods of loadshedding, True Origin went as far as supplying power banks to seamstresses so they could keep working and earning despite the outages.

 Support like that doesn’t just fuel a business, it fuels hope.